 - During an active flea attack, wash your dog to kill fleas instantly.
 Use a natural shampoo like citrus Castile soap each week followed by a final rinse with ACV.
 For this rinse, use 1 part vinegar to 10 parts water.

-- Keeping your dog’s coat clean with a flea comb is essential to getting rid of fleas.
+- Keeping your dog’s coat clean with a flea comb is essential to getting rid of fleas and flea eggs.
 Comb from the top of her head to the underside of the tail, neck, underbelly, and legs.